-The primitives exported are described more fully in the lua-httpd documentation:
+The primitives exported are described more fully in the lua-fs documentation:

-You can download the source of the extension and the sample webserver from the following link:
+You can download the source of the extension and the documentation here:

 To compile this code you'll need the LUA 5.1 development headers and libraries installed upon your system.